Skip to main content

 Somsa (Samsa)

-Baked pastries filled with spiced meat and onions.
-Triangular or rectangular shaped, with flaky layers.
+Baked pastries filled with spiced meat and onions, shaped into triangles or rectangles with flaky layers.

 Regional Specialties & Local Favorites